Netbreeze-GmbH/coffeescript-style-guide/README.md

   stop()
 ```

 CoffeeScript has block comment notation with `###`.
-Use it only for headers like license information etc. This blocks will be take over to js source.
+Use it only for headers like license information etc. This blocks will be taken over to JS source.

 <a name="inline_comments"/>
 ### Inline Comments